echg2024/GCP/Terraform/terraform.md

 Continue through the Cloud Shell information window.
 Authorize Cloud Shell to use your credentials to make Google Cloud API calls.
-When you are connected, you are already authenticated, and the project is set to your Project_ID, qwiklabs-gcp-04-0ead983bfbe2.
+When you are connected, you are already authenticated, and the project is set to your Project_ID, PROJECT_ID.
 The output contains a line that declares the Project_ID for this session:

-Your Cloud Platform project in this session is set to qwiklabs-gcp-04-0ead983bfbe2 gcloud is the command-line tool for Google Cloud.
+Your Cloud Platform project in this session is set to "PROJECT_ID" gcloud is the command-line tool for Google Cloud.
 It comes pre-installed on Cloud Shell and supports tab-completion.

 (Optional) You can list the active account name with this command: